RolandoMagico/ContextQuickie2/README.md

 # ContextQuickie2
-Showing the Windows Explorer Context Menu in Eciplse
+Showing the Windows Explorer Context Menu in Eclipse